 Whey protein side effects

 Whey protein is quite safe to consume in moderation, 1-2 protein shakes a day should do no harm.
 However, some people may be more sensitive than others.
-Therefore, if there are any side effects to be experienced, these would include: nausea, stomach cramps, constipation, diarrhoea and bloating.
+Therefore, if there are any side effects to be experienced, these would include nausea, stomach cramps, constipation, diarrhoea, and bloating.
+One of the best whey protein shakes is the Impact Whey protein which is formulated based on scientific research.

 What is Creatine Monohydrate and what does it do?